hyvor/hyvor-internal/README.md

 ])
 ```

-#### Fetch Data
+### Fetching Data

-Fetching user data should always be done using API calls rather than using SQL joins in application-level querie, even if OpenID Connect is used.
+Fetching user data should always be done using API calls rather than using SQL joins in application-level queries, even if OpenID Connect is used.
 This is because HYVOR user data is always stored in an external database.

 Use the following methods to fetch data by user ID, email, or username: